The Grizzly Enigma

 Mind you, that was far from the beginning of the Ian Campbell story.
 Many will remember reading long ago that Ian Campbell had worked in America at the beginning of his years, stories of him being befriended and tutored by Buddy Rogers.
 Well, whether or not there is any truth in the Buddy Rogers link we have no idea, but we now do know a great deal thanks to the research of Ron Historyo.

-Ron has uncovered records of Ian wrestling as an amateur in April, 1953, overall winner in the Dunfermline Carnegie P.T. and Athletics Club in Heavyweight Championship.
+Ron has uncovered records of Ian wrestling as an amateur in April, 1953, overall winner in the Dunfermline Carnegie Physical Training and Athletics Club Heavyweight Championship.

 The following year, 1954, the thirty year old Scot travelled across the Atlantic to Canada and was wrestling in Hamilton, Ontario.